jhackett1/jayehackett/posts/essex.md

 What would currently require many paper forms and waiting times of weeks or months is re-imagined as two streamlined online transactions.

+I started with very low-fidelity "concept sheets" and improved the fidelity as we learned.

 ![Later, more developed prototypes](../images/essex-3.jpg)

 Outdated patriarchal terms like "assessments" are rebranded as "conversations".